How To Help Underweight Kids Gain Weight

 - Give your child water, not sugary drinks.
 Restrict other fluid intakes to one cup of juice and two cups of milk a day.

 - Slip in some healthy foods during snack time, not just empty calories.

-- Curb your child’s habit of watching television while eating – he may eat too much or too little, because his focus is not on his stomach!
+- Curb your child’s habit of watching television while eating – he may eat too much or too little because his focus is not on his stomach!

 Managing fussy eaters

-Says Ryan: Lead by example by not being a fussy eater.
+Lead by example by not being a fussy eater.
 Allow your child to choose, instead of forcing him to eat a particular food.
 A child likes to choose food from the age of two.
 If your child does not like lady’s finger or bottle gourd, find a healthy alternative.
 There are at least 15 other vegetables he can have.
-Once, I recommended a date milkshake to an underweight child.
+Once, I recommended a date milkshake to an underweight kid.
 The child immediately asked me whether he could have a strawberry and pista milkshake instead.
 When I agreed, the child was happy that he had been listened to, and his preferences were accepted.

 Reviewed by Ryan Fernando on 18 September 2019.